blakesullivan03/blakesullivan03/README.md

 🚀 **Software Engineer | Media Creative | Team Lead**

 ### About Me
+- 🎓 Pursuing a B.S. in Computer Science at the University of South Carolina
 - 🔭 I’m currently working on **SkillScout**, a job search and career development platform using the MERN stack.
 - 🎬 I'm also producing a **promotional video** for the **University of South Carolina's Studio Art Department** through my company, **Carolina Sky Studios**.
 - 💻 I have experience in **JavaScript, React, Node.js, MongoDB, .NET, and C#**.